Things to do in Cairns

 This is your ultimate Cairns checklist.

-We are totally spoilt for Things To Do In Cairns and here are the Top 10 Attractions in and around the city and beyond.
+We are spoilt for Things To Do In Cairns, here are the Top 10 Attractions in and around the city and beyond.

 - Great Barrier Reef: Don’t miss the opportunity to explore this wonder of the world, whether by snorkelling, diving, staying overnight, or doing a day tour to the many islands.
 Swim with unique fish between colourful coral reef outcrops in this fantastic marine aquarium.
 Cairns is the best and most convenient place to launch your reef experience.
 Check out day tours and overnight stays!

 - Daintree Rainforest: The Daintree is the largest continuous area of tropical rainforest on the mainland and, coupled with the Great Barrier Reef, is easily accessible from Cairns.
 Take the chance to walk between towering trees, swim under waterfalls, check wildlife with expert indigenous guides, or take a river cruise among the crocs and mangroves.

 - Tropical Islands: Cairns is the ideal starting point for visits to the nearby islands for a day tour or to relax and stay overnight.
 Among the most popular tours are Green Island and Fitzroy Island, both of which are short boat trips from Cairns Reef Terminal and offer day-return activities or more extended stays.
 Snorkelling, diving and underwater reef viewing are available.